danog/MadelineProtoDocs/docs/docs/BROADCAST.md

 ```

 You can use `getBroadcastProgress` to get the progress of a currently running broadcast.
-The method return null if the broadcast doesn't exist, has already completed or was cancelled.
+The method returns null if the broadcast doesn't exist, has already completed or was cancelled.

 Use updateBroadcastProgress updates to get real-time progress status without polling, [here's a full example &raquo;](https://github.com/danog/MadelineProto/blob/v8/examples/bot.php).